 Reduces risk by prioritizing installations based on risk assessments;

 Provides for the protection of people and property by serving as a deterrent against criminal activity;

-Provides public safety personnel with real-time awareness of incidents, and;
+Provides public safety personnel with incident response capabilities, allowing real-time awareness of incidents in progress.